MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 Successfully created the index in 0ms.
 ```

-Right after the trace is loaded, the indexing process begins.
+8. When the trace file is closed, indexing will happen automatically as shown in the output below.
 Indexing allows for complete and faster memory value look ups.
 This indexing process will take longer for larger trace files.

 ```
 Time Travel Position: 10:0